This post may contain affiliate links. Please see our disclosure policy.

 • 2 tbsps Maple Syrup

 • Wash, peel, and cut sweet potatoes into chunks.
-Add chunks to a 9x13 baking dish and set aside.
+Add chunks to a 9×13 baking dish and set aside.
+4 lbs Sweet Potatoes

-• Remove from heat and add maple syrup and vanilla extract.
+• Remove from heat and add maple syrup, vanilla extract, and maple extract.
 Continue to stir until combined.
 Sauce should be thick.
+2 tbsps Maple Syrup 1 1/2 tbsps Vanilla Extract 2 tsp Maple Extract

 • Pour butter sauce over the sweet potatoes and use a spoon to mix together and make sure all of the sweet potatoes are coated.
-Bake for 1 hour and 5 minutes, until fork tender.
+Cover with aluminum foil and bake for 45 minutes to 1 hour, until soft (but not mushy).
+Remove the foil and increase the oven temperature to 425 degrees F. Continue to cook for 15-25 minutes to allow the juices to thicken.

 Notes